Get The Toolkit

 How can I find out about the track record of my candidate or my MP who’s running for re-election?

-The best way to find out about your candidates is to look at their website.
-To do this, visit Democratic Dashboard and enter in your postcode area.
-The site will show you all the candidates in your area, with links to their websites and social media platforms.
+During the 2017 elections, the best way to find out about your candidates was to look at their website.
+To do this, we suggested you visit Democratic Dashboard and enter in your postcode area.
+The site lists all the candidates in your area, with links to their websites and social media platforms.
 You can also check out: They Work For You.
 This site is a really easy way of seeing the voting record of your MP, and finding out what they do and don’t stand for.

 When will I next get to vote if I miss this election?